 Hey, Jay here from The Coaching Room, thanks for checking out this article.
 Once you have read it, my hope is that you will have more clarity on what Developmental Executive Coaching (and self-organisation) is, and is not, and whether it is right for your personal and professional development.

 The field of Coaching and where it all began…

 This might sound odd, but coaching itself is actually not a new field – in that it has been emerging in alignment with the Human Potential Movement since the late 60’s and early 70’s, through the works of Abraham Maslow, Carl Rogers and then later, Timothy Galway, among many others.

 The Human Potential Movement was a counter-cultural rebellion against mainstream remedial psychology of the earlier 20th century.
-The group (who helped form Esalen in California), broke away to study structure of health and wellbeing.
-This included the renowned work of Virginia Satir, who actively encouraged therapists to shift their focus to relationship education to help Executives discover "more joy, more reality, more connectedness, more accomplishment and more opportunities for people to grow”.
+The group (who helped form Esalen in California), broke away to study the structure of health and wellbeing.
+This included the renowned work of Virginia Satir, who actively encouraged therapists to shift their focus to relationship education to help Executives discover “more joy, more reality, more connectedness, more accomplishment and more opportunities for people to grow”.